Eriphostoma

 Eriphostoma is an extinct genus of gorgonopsian therapsids known from the Middle Permian (middle Capitanian stage) of Tapinocephalus Assemblage Zone, South Africa.
 It has one known species, Eriphostoma microdon, and was first named by Robert Broom in 1911.
-It is the oldest known gorgonopsian and among the smallest and most basal members of the clade.
+It is one the oldest known gorgonopsian and among the smallest and most basal members of the clade.

 History

 Eriphostoma was named in 1911 by Robert Broom, based on a poorly preserved specimen collected by the Reverend J. H. Whaits in the town of Fraserburg Road (now Leeu-Gamka), South Africa.
 The holotype was accessioned in the American Museum of Natural History with the specimen number AMNH FARB 5524.
 It was the first named gorgonopsian from the Tapinocephalus Assemblage Zone of the Beaufort Group.
 Despite its status as one of the oldest known gorgonopsians, its poor preservation meant that the specimen was largely ignored for the rest of the 20th century, and typically regarded as a nomen dubium.
 A 1989 comprehensive revision of gorgonopsians only briefly mentioned it as an indeterminate theriodont.

 However, in 2014, CT scanning of the holotype allowed its redescription as a valid species of gorgonopsian.
 Further study, and the discovery of new specimens, allowed most gorgonopsians from the Tapinocephalus AZ to be synonymized.
 The species Eriphostoma microdon, Scylacognathus parvus, Galesuchus gracilis, and Eoarctops vanderbyli were synonymized, and Eriphostoma microdon became the valid name due to the Principle of Priority.
 A fifth species of Tapinocephalus AZ gorgonopsian, Broomisaurus planiceps, is probably also synonymous, but it is currently a nomen dubium due to its poor state of preparation.